-Charles B. Nelcamp sold the S. S. Freeman house, Union Turnpike and Greenway North, to Henry Hof, New York After redecorating most of the house, the Hof family will move into it on April I.
+Charles B. Nelcamp sold the S. S. Freeman house, Union Tempike and Greenway North, to Henry Hof, New York. the redecorating most of the house, the Hof family will move into it on April 1.

-The handsome house on Greenway Terraces designed by Grosvenor Atterbury for H. Lytle Hunter is now occupied by Mr. Hunter and his family.
-The house is constructed of Mr. Hunter and his family.
-The house is constructed of lammie brick and has leaded windows.
-The pierced brick wall surrounding the house makes it very imposing.

-Mr. and Mrs. Lawrence F. Abbott and children, Greenway South, have enjoyed a short vacation at Atlantic City.
+The handsome house on Greenway Terraces designed by svenor Atterbury for H. Lytle Hunter is now occupied by Hunter and his family.
+The house is constructed of mile brick and has leaded windows.
+The pierced brick wall Mr. and Mrs. Lawrence F. Abbott and children, Greenway have enjoyed a short vacation at Atlantic City.

-Mr. and Mrs. C. E. Sherman, Brooklin, Maine, are visiting at the home of their daughter, Mrs. William B. Davis, 41
+Mr. and Mrs. C. E. Sherman, Brooklin, Maine, are visiting

+the home of their daughter, Mrs. William B. Davis, 41 Tendover Road.
-Wendover Road.

-Mrs. George Watson, Harvest Street, gave a luncheon and bridge at her home on Feb.
+Mrs. George Watson, Harvest Street, gave a luncheon and at her home on Feb.
 20.